DatAlbertW/CDSS/L3 : L4/README.md

 3. **Deploy the Form**:
    - Follow the instructions on the ODK website to deploy the form to your ODK server.
    - Once deployed, the form will be available for use on ODK-compatible data collection apps.

-4. **Alternative**:
-   - Please click on the following link to access the the form in KoboToolbox: [Initial Management of Genital Ulcers](https://ee.kobotoolbox.org/x/ggdroia8)

 ## Task Description